What the Hell Is Happening in Iran?

 Now, even Iran experts aren’t sure what will happen next.
 As always, regime-change cheerleaders in the West should probably temper their expectations, but if the protests continue, spread, and increase in size — with or without prompting a violent crackdown by regime security forces — it could lead to a new political crisis in the country at a time when it already faces a resurgent rival in Saudi Arabia and a U.S. administration that seems reflexively anti-Iran.

-There are also a lot more ways for reports and videos about the protests, as well as any attempted crackdown, to quickly spread than there were during the last unrest in 2009, though the Green Movement was triggered by major national news event, the likely fraudulent outcome of a presidential election, rather than a range of issues.
+There are also now many more ways for reports and videos about the protests, as well as any attempted crackdown, to spread quickly than there were during the last unrest in 2009 — though, the Green Movement was triggered by a major national news event, the likely fraudulent outcome of a presidential election, rather than a range of issues.

 Then again, as analyst Ali Reza Eshraghi pointed out in a Twitter thread on Saturday, the Iranian regime has been afraid of public protests over economic malaise for decades, and while this new unrest comes nowhere near the magnitude of the 2009 protests, it also marks the first time that protests of this nature have occurred simultaneously throughout both provincial capitals and small towns.
-There has also been support from hardliners, who want the protests to tarnish Rouhani.
+There has also been support from hard-liners, who want the protests to tarnish Rouhani.

-Stepping back, NIAC research director Reza Marashi, who worked on Iran for the State Department under the Obama administration, notes that the current political climate in Iran does not appear conducive to massive change, but that the gap between state and society will remain — making protest waves like the present one possible — so long as the political, economic, and social aspirations of the Iranian people remain unmet.
+Stepping back, NIAC research director Reza Marashi, who worked in the Office of Iranian Affairs for the State Department under the Obama administration, notes that the current political climate in Iran does not appear conducive to massive change, but that the gap between state and society will remain — making protest waves like the present one possible — so long as the political, economic, and social aspirations of the Iranian people remain unmet.